KI7MT/wspr-analytics/docs/tools/install-python.md

 /home/$USER/anaconda3/bin/python
 ```

-## Create Virtial Environment
+## Create Virtual Environment

 You can create as many or few virtual environments as you wish.
 Generally, I create one per project, sometimes more depending on
-complexity and test requirments.
+complexity and test requirements.

 You can name the virtual environments anything you like.
 I tend
 to name it after the project, in this case `wsprana`.

 Additionally, I normally stay one minor version back from the latest
 [Mainstream Python](https://www.python.org/downloads/) release
-to help with package compatability.
+to help with package compatibility.
 At the time of this writing it
 was `3.9.1`.
 Therefore, we'll create a `v3.8` virtual environment.

 In the terminal perform the following: